MSchostag/Kallisto_transcriptomics/README.md

 # Running Kallisto
 ## Input files
-For kallisto one would need a transcript fasta file to create a index file
+For kallisto one would need a transcript fasta file to create a index file.

 Example of transcript file:
 ```bash